irinagain/irinagain.github.io/SRE.md

 *	Access to internet and technology in order to perform project remotely

 *Application*

  Applicants must provide all materials in order to be considered:
  *	Submit an application [Google form].
-The form will collect demographic information, information about coursework, any prior research experience, and essay question on why you want to participate.
+The form will collect demographic information, information about coursework, any prior research experience, an essay question on why you want to participate, and ask you to upload the following documents.
 *	Unofficial transcript copy (pdf)
 *	Resume or CV (pdf)
 *	Example of an R code created by the student (.R file)

+*Deadline*

-Deadline The deadline to submit all materials for Summer 2021 is **May 21, 2021 by 11:59 PM.** All application materials and supporting documents must be submitted by this deadline to be considered.
+The deadline to submit all materials for Summer 2021 is **May 21, 2021 by 11:59 PM.** All application materials and supporting documents must be submitted by this deadline to be considered.